3rdn4x3l4/RS1/README.md

 ### VM installation

 For this part I choose to use the automated install of my ISO.
-However I need to enter manually the information (ex: root assword, username, user password, partition sizes and mountpoints...)
+However I need to enter manually the information (ex: root password, username, user password, partition sizes and mountpoints...)

 ## SSH